caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 1. Take out paper and pen
 2. Turn off your phone
 3. Stare at the problem for 30 minutes straight.
 Don't look the solution just yet.
+4. **Important:** Draw a base mock example to warm up your brain.
+If you need to deal with strings, write an example string.
+If the algorithm is about matrices, then draw a 3x3 mock matrix.
-4. Start solving the problem as a human.
+5. Start solving the problem as a human.
 Don't think abstract at first (see Instrospection section).
-5. Write down the worst possible solution you can think of.
+6. Write down the worst possible solution you can think of.
 Only pseudocode.
 No edge cases, no optimization.
-6. Stop and think.
+7. Stop and think.
 How do you feel about your solution?
 Do you intuit you can optimize?
-7. Optimize.
+8. Optimize.
 Don't code just yet.
 These are my tricks to optimize:
   a.
 Do you think you're doing unnecessary rework? are you visiting the data points a lot more than what you think?
   b.
 Are you missing some piece of information from the problem?
   c.
 Important: Can you use an auxiliar data structure, like a hash-table, to improve time performance?
-8. Cover edge cases.
+9. Cover edge cases.
 Online assessments are all about covering edge cases because they will be tested automatically.
 Are you including negative numbers in your reasoning? empty strings? base cases?
-9. Code!
+10. Code!
 Don't write beautiful code.
 Online tools like Codility or the Toptal interviewers won't care if your code is beautiful or not.
 They will only evaluate if your algorithm works and is efficient.
-10. Record your AHA! moment.
+11. Record your AHA! moment.
 I'd say this is the most important step of the preparation.
 After you finish your algorithm, write down somewhere else your biggest realization.
 Something like "hashmaps took me from O(n^2) to O(n)" or "I can create a cache variable to avoid revisiting the list".

 I credit some of this workflow to the book Cracking the Coding Interview.